collective-soundworks/soundworks/README.md

   - `activateAudio:Boolean = false`
     When set to `true`, the module activates the Web Audio API when the participant clicks the screen (useful on iOS, where sound is muted until a user action triggers some audio commands).
   - `color:String = 'black'`
-    The `color` property sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
+    The `color` property sets the background color of `this.view` to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
   - `name:String = 'dialog'`
     The name of the dialog, that will be used as the `id` HTML attribute of the `this.view` and the associated class.
   - `text:String`